Teluk Kumbar: Demographics

+As of 2020, Teluk Kumbar was home to a population of 21,481.
+Malays constituted nearly 68% of the suburb's population, while Chinese made up another two-fifths, followed by Indians at 5%.

 Transportation

 Jalan Teluk Kumbar is the main thoroughfare within the town.
 It forms part of the pan-island Federal Route 6, linking Teluk Kumbar with Bayan Lepas to the east and Gertak Sanggul to the west.
 To alleviate worsening traffic congestion in the area, the Malaysian Public Works Department has widened a stretch of the road leading to the town in 2017.

 Rapid Penang bus routes 308, 401 and 401E include stops within Teluk Kumbar.
-These routes connect the town with various destinations, including Penang's capital city of George Town, the Penang International Airport, Universiti Sains Malaysia, Queensbay Mall, Sungai Nibong, Bayan Lepas and Balik Pulau.
+These routes connect the town with various destinations, including the city centre, the Penang International Airport, Universiti Sains Malaysia, Queensbay Mall, Sungai Nibong, Bayan Lepas and Balik Pulau.

 Education

-Teluk Kumbar is served by four primary schools, two high schools and an Islamic religious school.
+Teluk Kumbar is served by two primary schools and two high schools.